 Positive impact on employee satisfaction and retention:

 Offering a 4 day work week can increase employee satisfaction, morale, and loyalty.
 It can also be a powerful recruitment tool, attracting top talent who value work-life balance and flexibility.
-This can lead to lower turnover rates and higher retention rates, which can ultimately benefit the organization’s bottom line.
+This can lead to lower turnover and retention rates, ultimately benefiting the organization’s bottom line.

 Reduced overhead costs: